On the convergence of arithmetic orbifolds: Introduction

 has a surjective map to $G_\infty$, with compact kernel.
 Suppose moreover that there is an $F$-embedding of $\G$ into some $\SL_m$, and let $\Gamma$ be the subgroup $\G(F)\cap\SL_m(\so_F)$ where $\so_F$ is the ring of integers of $F$.
-Then the image of $\Gamma$ is a lattice in $G_\infty$ by a theorem of A. Borel and Harish--Chandra, and we say that it is defined over $F$, or that $F$ is its field of definition.
+Then the image of $\Gamma$ is a lattice in $G_\infty$ by a theorem of A. Borel and Harish--Chandra.

 The construction above actually defines (without need to refer to an embedding into $\SL_m$) a commensurability class\footnote{Recall that two subgroups $\Gamma_1,\Gamma_2$ of $G_\infty$ are said to be commensurable if their intersection has finite index in both.} of lattices in $G_\infty$.
 This commensurability class contains infinitely many maximal lattices, and thus we see that there are two ways to generate sequences of maximal arithmetic lattices: \begin{itemize} \item By taking a sequence of maximal lattices inside a commensurability class; \item By changing the group $\G$ and/or the field of definition $F$. \end{itemize} We expect that in the first situation the sequence will always be BS-convergent to the universal cover.
 In the second situation we expect, with much less certainty however, that if the degree of the field is kept bounded the sequence will be convergent.
 One of the aims of this paper is to substantiate these expectations for low--dimensional examples with $\RR$-rank one factors, in particular hyperbolic three--manifolds.